Axinn - The Inside View

 The first stage: recruitment on and off campus

-Axinn conducts OCI at 19 schools, attends five job fairs and participates in resume drops at several additional schools each season.
-At each location, interviewers meet with 15 to 25 students.
-The firm attends the following job fairs: MCCA Diversity Career Fair, NEBLSA, Bay Area Diversity, Lavender Law and the Loyola Patent Fair.
-Additionally, Axinn participates in Google’s Legal Summer Institute, a unique in-house and law firm experience where underrepresented 2L law school students are invited to spend the first week of the program at Google followed by a full summer internship with an outside counsel law firm.
+Axinn conducts OCI at 17 schools, attends four job fairs and participates in resume drops at several additional schools each season.
+At each location, interviewers meet with up to 22 students.
+The firm attends the following job fairs: NEBLSA, Bay Area Diversity, Lavender Law and the Loyola Patent Fair.
+Additionally, Axinn participates in Google’s Legal Summer Institute, a unique in-house and law firm experience where under-represented 2L law school students are invited to spend the first week of the program at Google followed by a full summer internship with an outside counsel law firm.

 Top tips for this stage: